AlexisBarrere/shotgun_metagenomics_workflow_Alexis_Barrere/10_Downstream_analysis/10b_Generate_pangenome_database_with_MAGs_and_NCBI_genomes/README.md

 - `--project-name` : assigns a name to the project.
 - `--num-threads 20` : number of parallel threads.
 - `-o <output_dir>` : output directory for pangenome database.
-- `--min-occurrence` : defines the minimum number of genomes in which a gene must appear for it to be included in the pangenome _(I excluded **singletons** because the number of genomes was far too high and the analysis crashed every time)_.
+- `--min-occurrence` : defines the minimum number of genomes in which a gene must appear for it to be included in the pangenome _(I excluded **singletons** by putting 2 because the number of genomes was far too high and the gene clustering was always skipped)_.

 #### anvi-compute-genome-similarity *([documentation](https://anvio.org/help/7/programs/anvi-compute-genome-similarity/))*
 - `-e <external-genomes.txt>` : external genomes file.